Affordable Life Insurance Protection for Your Family

 For example, the birth of a new child creates a significant financial liability for parents.
 Or, you may buy a new home with a larger mortgage you want protected by your life insurance policy.

-Many people may choose to buy a term life insurance policy and a separate whole (permanent) life insurance policy to meet their needs.
+Many people may choose to buy a term life insurance policy and a separate whole (permanent) life insurance policy to meet their short and long term life insurance needs.

 Term life insurance can give you the temporary life insurance you need for up to 30 years at very low rates.
 While permanent life insurance can provide the lifetime protection you need to provide for your final expenses.